metabase/metabase/docs/dashboards/introduction.md

 ## Arranging dashboard cards

 To edit dashboard cards and move them around, click the **pencil** icon in the top right of a dashboard to enter the dashboard's editing interface.

+### Editing cards

 Once you're in edit mode, you'll see a grid appear.
 You can move and resize the cards in the dashboard to your liking and they'll snap to the grid.

 ![Editing dashboard](images/duplicate-card.png)